Error 68-C00D28A2 occurs when playing a video on Xbox 360

-If you can’t play content that you've downloaded before, download the license and content again.
+If you can’t play content that you've downloaded before, download the licence and content again.
 To do this, follow the steps at Can’t play or use previously downloaded content on Xbox 360.

 Method 2: If you want to play the content on a different Xbox 360 console

-If you want to play the content on a different Xbox 360 console, use the Xbox 360 license transfer feature to transfer content licenses.
+If you want to play the content on a different Xbox 360 console, use the Xbox 360 licence transfer feature to transfer content licences.
 Here’s how.

-Note You can transfer content licenses to a different Xbox 360 console once every four months.
+Note You can transfer content licences to a different Xbox 360 console once every four months.

-- Under Your Billing Options, select License Transfer.
+- Go to Your Billing Options and select Licence Transfer.

-- Follow the instructions to transfer the content licenses.
+- Follow the instructions to transfer the content licences.

-- After the licenses are transferred, download the content again to update the local licenses.
+- After the licencses are transferred, download the content again to update the local licences.
 For information about how to do this, see How to redownload previously downloaded or purchased content to your Xbox 360.

 After you follow these steps, the content can be used by any profile on your console and when you’re not connected to Xbox Live.

 Would you like to contact Support regarding the "Error 68-C00D28A2 occurs when playing a video on Xbox 360" issue you were reading about or a different issue?